How to replace rusted brake line

 by Alex Steil

-You can fix rusted Subaru brake lines yourself with an easily bendable brake line from S.U.R. & R. and an inverted flare tool.
-I’ll walk you through the entire process.
+You can replace rusted brake lines yourself with an easily bendable brake line from S.U.R. & R. and an inverted flare tool.
+I’ll walk you through the entire process on a Subaru, but it’s the same on most cars and trucks.
 But first a background on the rusted Subaru brake line problem.

 Why Subaru brake lines rust and leak

 Subaru actually put some effort into preventing rusted brake lines.
 You’ll see some images below showing of how Subaru not only coated their brake lines with a vinyl coating, but also ran most of the line inside the vehicle to prevent it from contacting road splash.

 The brake lines run from the master cylinder on the driver’s side to the ABS pump/valve assembly on the passenger side.
 From there, the lines goes through the firewall and down along the passenger side rocker panel towards the back seat.